VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2 copy/step2.md

 Indentation is very important.
 While other programming languages allow you to write horrifyingly unindented code and wrap them in ```{}``` brackets, Python relies on your indentation to know when to run what code.
 Remember this!

-# Exercises
+# Exercises:
-## Exercise 1:
-Ask user to enter a number, if the number is less than 10, print “Number is too high!”.
-Otherwise print "Valid Number" [Click here for solutions.](https://github.com/VCCBeginnerCoding/katacoda-scenarios/blob/main/1_PythonWeek1/answers/step5.md)
+1. Ask user to enter a number, if the number is less than 10, print “Number is too high!”.
+Otherwise print "Valid Number"
+2. Ask user to enter a password.
+If the password is “PASSWORD”, print “Login successful”.
+If not, print “Incorrect password!”
+3. Ask user to enter a name.
+If name is “Tom”, print “Welcome Tom!”, if not, print “Sorry <name>, we are expecting Tom.”

+[Click here for solutions.](https://github.com/VCCBeginnerCoding/katacoda-scenarios/blob/main/1_PythonWeek1/answers/step5.md)

 # Kahoot Time!!!
 Once we reach this point, lets see who can get the highest kahoot score based on what we have learnt so far!

-# You have finished part 2!
+# You have finished part 1 of this module!